 - clothing that children can manage independently as a costume

-As you read through the Makeovers & Motherhood Top 10 Pretend Play Toys, please keep in mind your child’s likes and think about ways that you can enrich their favorite ways to pretend play.
+As you read through our list of Top 10 Pretend Play Toys, keep in mind your child’s likes and think about ways that you can enrich their favorite ways to pretend play.

 #1 Occupational Role Play Costumes

-Preschoolers love dressing up for a reason… it’s their way of learning.
+Kids love dressing up for a reason… it’s their way of learning.
+At first I thought this would only be true of preschool age children.
+However, even as my boys advance through elementary school, they still enjoy putting on an old Halloween costume and transforming into their character.
 It is their chance to walk in another person’s shoes.
-While they are mimicking the role of a particular person (mom, fireman, farmer, etc.), it helps them understand what someone else is going through and helps them understand at a deeper level what it’s like to be that person.
+While children are mimicking the role of a particular person (mom, fireman, farmer, etc.), it helps them understand what someone else is going through and helps them understand at a deeper level what it’s like to be that person.

 Role play also helps vocabulary development.
 A doctor uses different terms and words in their job than an auto mechanic or a chef.
 By role playing, a child is learning and using different terminology than they may normally use or be exposed to.
 Likewise, role play encourages social and emotional development.
 A veterinarian or nurse often shows compassion for their sick patient.
 And, if more than one child is playing, pretend play and dress up encourages taking turns, cooperation and socialization.

 Dress up is even appealing to very young children.
 A simple hat or apron or mommy or daddy’s shoes is often enough to spark the giggles, learning, and pretend play in toddlers.
-(Ethan photo bombs Connor all the time and he typically has one of our dress-up hats on!)
+(Our youngest child used to be a chronic photo bomber and in each picture he was sporting one of our dress-up hats!)

 Great occupational role play costume ideas: